Regyl/KnowledgeDB/network/README.md

 - Copper (consists of copper twisted pairs).
 In this type used line coding to understand where zeros on ones.
 - Fiber (consists of glass strings) - more expensive and fragile
 ## Hub & Switch
-Hub is a device лthat allows to connect many devices to each other at the same time.
+Hub is a device that allows to connect many devices to each other at the same time.
 The biggest minus is generated noises during transfer data.
 Switch is very similar to a hub, but with one difference - it's a